 Watch the Video for Raw Shaved Cauliflower Salad

 Now normally I would not make anything with raw cauliflower, because it has no taste, and isn’t pleasant to eat.
 However once you add a strong vinegar based dressing, pistachios, golden raisins and scallions, it becomes a pretty addicting salad.

 Here’s what I Learned about Raw Shaved Cauliflower Salad.

 I used a large whole cauliflower and sliced each floret as thinly as possible.
 I tried both slicing with a knife and a mandolin.
-The mandolin works better.
-You can blanch the cauliflower for a few minutes, but if you let it sit overnight in a vinaigrette, it softens it slightly.
-There will still be a crunch.
+The mandolin works better and I use this one also featured below.

 As far as nuts, I used chopped, salted pistachios.
-Harder nuts seem to work better in this salad, and you could also use chopped peanuts or chopped almonds.
+Harder nuts seem to work better in this salad, and you could also use chopped peanuts or sliced almonds.
+If you use almonds, sautè them first to intensify their flavor.
 I added in some red chili flakes for heat.

 Shaved Cauliflower Salad stays crunchy and is the perfect side dish to take to a party or pot luck.

 I find that people really appreciate healthier choices at parties.
 This will be added to my list of salads that travel well, that include this Potluck Autumn Kale Salad and this Brussels Sprouts Salad with Raw Beet Pesto.